 Principal & Senior Mediator

 Debra L. Nudelman is a Principal and Senior Mediator for Kearns & West with nearly 30 years of experience as a consensus building and dispute resolution professional.
-She has experience in convening, facilitating, mediating, and managing projections including stakeholder assessments, workshops, strategic planning and agreement-focused processes involving complex public policy, natural resource, land management, and environmental issues, among others.
+She has experience in convening, facilitating, mediating, and managing projects including stakeholder assessments, workshops, strategic planning and agreement-focused processes involving complex public policy, natural resource, land management, and environmental issues, among others.
 Debra oversees the Kearns & West office in Portland, Oregon.

 Dr. Eric Poncelet